Probiotics for Horses: Gut Health, Digestion, and Performance

 What Causes Gas in Horses?

-Gas in horses is a natural byproduct of fermentation in the digestive system.
-As microbes break down fiber in the hindgut, gases are produced as part of this process.
+Gas is a natural byproduct of microbial fermentation in the hindgut.
+As microbes break down fiber, gases are produced as part of this process.

-Under normal conditions, gas is produced and expelled without issue.
-However, when fermentation patterns change or become inefficient, gas production may increase, leading to bloating or discomfort.
+Under stable conditions, gas is produced and expelled without issue.
+When fermentation patterns shift or become inefficient, gas production may increase, leading to bloating or digestive discomfort.

 What Bloating Means in Horses

 Bloating refers to a buildup of gas within the digestive tract.
-This can create visible abdominal distension or a feeling of fullness and discomfort.
+This can create visible abdominal distension or a sense of fullness and discomfort.

-In horses, bloating is often associated with changes in hindgut fermentation rather than a single isolated cause.
-It reflects how the digestive system is processing feed and managing gas production.
+In horses, bloating typically reflects how the digestive system is processing feed and managing fermentation—not a single isolated cause.

 Hindgut Fermentation and Gas Production

-The hindgut is the primary site of microbial fermentation in horses.
-During this process, microbes break down fibrous plant material into volatile fatty acids and gases.
+The hindgut is the primary site of microbial fermentation.
+During this process, microbes break down fiber into volatile fatty acids and gases that support energy production.

 When fermentation is stable, gas production is balanced.
-When fermentation patterns shift—due to diet, stress, or microbial imbalance—gas production may increase or become less controlled.
+When disrupted—by diet, stress, or microbial imbalance—gas production becomes less predictable.

 Common Causes of Gas and Bloating in Horses